Skip to main content

 ChainTax computes capital gains and losses for every disposal using the full HMRC methodology: same-day matching, 30-day B&B rule, then Section 104 pooling.
 Gas fees are included as allowable costs automatically.

-- Loss carry-forward is computed automatically across tax years — losses that exceed gains in one year carry forward to the next, applied correctly against the annual exempt amount.
+• Loss carry-forward is computed automatically across tax years, so losses that exceed gains in one year carry forward to the next, applied correctly against the annual exempt amount.

-- Full working data — every disposal shows the matching rule, S104 pool snapshot, price source, and confidence level.
+• Full working data: every disposal shows the matching rule, your cost before and after the sale, price source, and confidence level.
 This is your audit trail.

 Find out what your losses are actually worth

-ChainTax calculates every gain and loss across your DeFi activity — with full HMRC matching, loss carry-forward, and an audit trail for every disposal.
-Free for up to 75 transactions.
+ChainTax calculates every gain and loss across your DeFi activity, with full HMRC matching, loss carry-forward, and an audit trail for every disposal.
+Free for up to 200 transactions.

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
-Always consult a qualified tax adviser before filing your self-assessment return.
-HMRC guidance referenced: CRYPTO10000–CRYPTO61000, CG15800–CG16060.
+Always consult a qualified tax adviser before filing your Self Assessment return.
+Official guidance: allowable losses (CG15800), using and carrying losses forward (CG21500), and cryptoasset negligible value claims (CRYPTO22500).

 Related articles